 Getting help may be difficult.
-Domestic abuse and child welfare services are not always available or sensitive to bisexuals.
-LGBTQ service providers may not always be knowledgeable about your cultural community.
+Domestic abuse and child welfare services are not always available or sensitive to lesbians.
+LGBTQ services may not always be knowledgeable about your cultural community.
 If you don't get the help you need, don't give up.